Amorphyx/3D_GDS2Converter/README.md

 3D_GDS2Converter is currently setup to use as a FreeCAD Macro.

 To run the program, download or clone the repository files to any local location. _Note: Only the "main" folder is required._
-Open FreeCAD and go to Macro -> Macros... then select Create and choose a name with the Python extension (.py).
+Open FreeCAD and go to Macro -> Macros... then select Create and choose a name.

 ![alt text][macroGIF]